uxbillzou/content-ops-starter/content/pages/our-work.md

         tagline: ''
         subtitle: ''
         text: >
-          Wellness 2.0 is an employee welfare app created by PwC to enhance overall well-being.
-It offers welfare bonuses, and employee shopping discounts, promotes fitness and health activities, and creates a platform for employees to connect.
+          Wellness 2.0 is an employee welfare app from PwC that enhances overall well-being.
+It offers bonuses and employee shopping discounts, promotes fitness and health activities, and creates a platform for employees to connect.
         image:
           type: ImageBlock
           url: /images/0.png